 BASC monitors scientific journals, environmental, policy and political alerts for the results of studies of relevance to shooting and conservation.
-Below are links to a selection of papers published in June 2020.
+Below are links to a selection of papers published in October 2020.

 Please follow the instructions on the link below if you would like to subscribe to the BASC Live newsletter which contains our Science Matters update once a month.

 - Killing of raptors on grouse moors: evidence and effects

 - Summary review and synthesis: effects on habitats and wildlife of the release and management of pheasants and red-legged partridges on UK lowland shoots

 - Bird Census Data Do Not Indicate a Lack of Impact on Songbirds From the Growth of Avian Predator Populations in Britain in the Late 20th Century

 - Density dependence in Golden Eagle Aquila chrysaetos fecundity better explained by individual adjustment than territory heterogeneity

 - Shift in proximate causes of mortality for six large migratory raptors over a century